coxmi/toast/README.md

 #### `content`

-is set to the value exported by either your `content` or `collection` function in the template (when the `collection` export is used, the `content` export is ignored).
+`content` is the value exported by your `content` or `collection` function in the template, whichever takes precedence.

 #### `meta`

-is an object with the following properties:
+`meta` is an object with the following properties:

 - `url`: the pretty url returned from your `url` function (e.g. `/`)
 - `output`: the path to the file created (e.g. `/index.html`)